Advanced Real-Time Modern C++ (C++11/14/17)

 This advanced course is designed to transition experienced C++ programmers to the latest incarnation of the C++ language.
 The focus is to teach good programming practice using Modern C++ and to put the latest features of the language into context.

-The course covers C++11, C++14 and C++17 and where relevant refers to C++20.
+The course covers C++11, C++14 and C++17.

 Course objectives: